beet-software/dorm/docs/docs/reference/framework-contracts.md

 put creates a model from a creation request.
 Simple-key entities use `SimpleCreation<Data, I>` and accept both factory results.
-Composite-key entities use `ExplicitCreation<Data, CompositeKey>`, so automatic creation is rejected at compile time by the generated contract. `Creation.auto` requests an engine-generated identity, while `Creation.explicit` supplies the final identity. push persists an already identified model. patch receives the current model or null; returning null removes the record.
+Composite-key entities use `ExplicitCreation<Data, CompositeKey>`, so automatic creation is rejected at compile time by the generated contract. `Creation.auto` follows the identity strategy declared by the entity, while `Creation.explicit` supplies the final identity. push persists an already identified model. patch receives the current model or null; returning null removes the record.

 The framework documentation describes popKeys, popAll, pushAll, and patch as